eamutaigwe/R-analysis-assignment-eamutaigwe/analysis_assignment.md

 ```

 The calcNormFactors function automatically adds a column containing
-normalization factor values to the sample data frame slot.
+normalization factor values to the sample slot.

 -   Examine the distribution of gene expression on the scale of
     $\\sf{log\_{2}}$ CPM across all samples using box plots (with